pnnl/memgaze/README-notes.md

   For more, see DynInst note (1) in `xlib/README.md`.

-* Bug: Occasionally, `memgaze-inst` looses track of the mapping between

 * Bug: Occasionally, `memgaze-inst` looses track of the mapping between an instrumented and original memory reference instruction.
-This causes a) source-code mapping's line numbers to be off; and b) (more important) memgaze-inst looses track of a load's class.
+This causes a) source-code mapping's line numbers to be off; and b) (more important) `memgaze-inst` looses track of a load's class.

   The problem is two bugs in DynInst.
 Occasionally, for a reason we do not understand, DynInst lies about its mapping information.
 That is,